MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMReportingServicePoint.md

 ```

 ### -DatabaseServerName

-Specifies the name of the Configuration Manager database server that you want to use as the data source for reports from Microsoft SQL Server Reporting Services.
+Specify the name of the Configuration Manager database server that you want to use as the data source for reports from Microsoft SQL Server Reporting Services.
-To specify a database instance, use the format \<Server Name\>\\\<Instance Name\>.

 ```yaml
 Type: String